rexthompson/DATA-512-Final-Project/README.md

 The Transaction data represents payments at parking pay stations and the City’s mobile payment vendor for paid on-street parking within Seattle city limits.
 Records begin in January 2012.

-The combined raw Transaction data is 5.21 GB in size with 62,577,106 rows and 12 columns.
+The combined raw Transaction data is 5.21 GB in size with 62,577,106 rows (excluding header) and 12 columns.

-More information about the Transaction dataset (including its schema) can be found here:
+More information about the raw Transaction dataset (including its schema) can be found here:
 http://wwwqa.seattle.gov/Documents/Departments/SDOT/ParkingProgram/data/SeattlePaidTransactMetadata.pdf
 (This document is also archived [here](./data/documentation/SeattlePaidTransactMetadata.pdf))